oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-libvdwxc is a general library for evaluating energy and potential for exchange-correlation (XC) functionals from the vdW-DF family that can be used with various of density functional theory (DFT) codes.
+libvdwxc is a general library for evaluating energy and potential forexchange-correlation (XC) functionals from the vdW-DF family that can be used with variousof density functional theory (DFT) codes.

-**URL**
+**More Information**

 https://libvdwxc.org

 **Available Versions**::

+    0.4.0-foss-2020b
     0.4.0-foss-2021a
-    0.4.0-foss-2020b

 libvorbis